Know who you are dealing with

 able to enforce your rights as easily as when the vendor is in the United

-Internet.
+Use the internet.
 Type the company name into your favorite search engine with terms

 like “complaint”, “scam”, or “review”.
 You may find that others have had